CleverCloud/doc.clever-cloud.com/runtimes/scala/scala.md

 If you have a single repository with multiple modules (and no top-level `stage` task), then you can specify which module to build with `SBT_DEPLOY_GOAL`.

-For instance, if you want to stage the `service1` module, then add `SBT_DEPLOY_GOAL=service1/stage` in the application's environment variables.
+For instance, if you want to deploy the `service1` module, then add `SBT_DEPLOY_GOAL=service1/stage` in the application's environment variables.

 ## Hooks